Joe Bradley

 Joe Bradley ‘Moksha’ 2021

-okay… after my first take, I came across this video of Bradley in his studio.
-That is a damn cool short film.
-I have listened to a couple of other interviews and appreciate him a bit more.
+I came across this video of Bradley in his studio.
+That is a damn cool short take that relates to the Pollack drip film.